unicef/unicef-material-ui/README.md

 ### `npm start`

-Builds the library of components in the `dist`folder.
+Builds the library of components in watch mode.

 ```bash
 npm start